plebbit/plebbit-js/README.md

   challengeSuccess: bool // true if the challenge was successfully completed by the requester challengeErrors?: (string|undefined)[] // tell the user which challenge failed and why reason?: string // reason for failed verification, for example post content is too long. could also be used for successful verification that bypass the challenge, for example because an author has good history
-  encryptedPublication: Encrypted
+  encrypted: Encrypted
+  /* ChallengeVerificationMessage.encrypted.ciphertext decrypts to JSON {
+    publication: Publication // must contain comment.cid when comment
+    signature: Signature // TODO: maybe include a signature from the sub owner eventually, need to define spec }
-  // plebbit-js should decrypt the publication when possible, and add an `publication` property for convenience (not part of the broadcasted pubsub message)
+  plebbit-js should decrypt the encrypted fields when possible, and add `ChallengeVerificationMessage.publication` property for convenience (not part of the broadcasted pubsub message) */
 }
 Challenge {
   type: 'image/png' | 'text/plain' | 'chain/<chainTicker>' // tells the client how to display the challenge, start with implementing image and text only first